cawalch/jmespath.spec/jep-006-improved-identifiers.md

                     %x7F-10FFFF
 ```

-However, JSON supports a syntax for escaping unicode characters.
-Any
+However, JSON supports a syntax for escaping Unicode characters.
+Any character
-character in the Basic Multilingual Plane (BMP) can be escaped with:
+in the Basic Multilingual Plane (BMP) can be escaped with:

 ```
 char = escape (%x75 4HEXDIG )  ; \uXXXX
 ```

-Similar to the way that XPath supports numeric character references used
+Similar to the way that XPath supports numeric character references used in XML
-in XML (`&#nnnn`), JMESPath should support the same escape sequences
+(`&#nnnn`), JMESPath should support the same escape sequences used in JSON.
+JSON
-used in JSON.
-JSON also supports a 12 character escape sequence for
-characters outside of the BMP, by encoding the UTF-16 surrogate pair.
+also supports a 12 character escape sequence for characters outside of the BMP,
-For example, the code point `U+1D11E` can be represented
+by encoding the UTF-16 surrogate pair.
+For example, the code point `U+1D11E` can
-as `"\uD834\uDD1E"`.
+be represented as `"\uD834\uDD1E"`.

 ### Escape Sequences